 BCAS launched its first American concert tour with performances in Washington, D.C.
 The choir was the first secular chorus ever invited to sing a Choral Evensong Service in the Washington National Cathedral.
-The ensemble also had the privilege of performing for our wounded soldiers at Walter Reed Army Hospital, as well as on the Kennedy Center Millennium Stage.
+The ensemble also had the privilege of performing for our wounded soldiers at Walter Reed Army Hospital, as

 The chorus traveled north to Quebec City on a Canadian tour that concluded with a concert at the world-renowned Basilica of St. Anne de Beaupré.

 BCAS was invited, along with other choirs, to sing John Rutter’s Mass of the Children at Carnegie Hall under the direction of the composer.

 BCAS toured in the Provence Region of France and in Barcelona, Spain.

 The chorus performed in Salzburg and Vienna, Austria, as well as in Prague, capital city of the Czech Republic.